sunandan-das/readme/README.md

 ---
 ## Azure Container Registry

-Initially considered Docker Hub, but switched to **Azure Container Registry (ACR)** because of Seamless integration with Azure App Service through service connections it is easier and more secure setup without managing access tokens
+I have used **Azure Container Registry (ACR)** instead of Dockerhub because of seamless integration with Azure App Service through service connections it is also easier and more secure setup without managing access tokens

 ---